 Born in Syracuse, New York, Tom Cruise's father left home when he was a kid.
 The family—he has three sisters: Marian, Lee Anne and Cass—moved around a lot, including a stint spent living in Ottawa.
 He also suffered from dyslexia which didn't make school work all that easy.

 Tom finally found the acting bug after his mother had remarried and settled in Glen Ridge, New Jersey.
 A knee injury that kept him off his high school wrestling team also made him think about joining the less injury prone ranks of the drama club.

 After high school, he moved to New York and supported himself as a busboy and maintenance worker until he won an audition for Endless Love.
 Other films equally as bad as Endless Love followed until he won the lead in Risky Business (1983), which launched his career.

-Once married to Mimi Rogers, the couple divorced in 1990 after Tom Cruise met Nicole Kidman, at the time an up-and-coming Australian actress with whom he co-starred in Days of Thunder.
-Kidman and Cruise married December 24, 1990.
-In February 2001 he and Kidman separated after he met Penelope Cruz on the set of Vanilla Sky (2001).
-In August 2001, he and Kidman, with whom he'd adopted two children, were divorced and in January 2004, he and Cruz broke up.
+He was married to Mimi Rogers, but the couple divorced in 1990 after Tom met Nicole Kidman, at the time an up-and-coming Australian actress with whom he co-starred in Days of Thunder.
+Nicole and Tom married December 24, 1990.
+In February 2001 he and Nicole separated after he met Penelope Cruz on the set of Vanilla Sky (2001).
+In August 2001, he and Nicole, with whom he'd adopted two children, were divorced and in January 2004, he and Penelope broke up.